 If you’re not sure where to start, get out your bank statements from prior months to figure out where your money has been going thus far.
 Are you spending a lot of money dining out at restaurants?
 Are your trips to the mall hurting your bottom line?
 Are your car payments killing your budget?

-The easiest way to hack your budget is to start with the low-hanging fruit.
+The easiest way to hack your spending plan is to start with the low-hanging fruit.
 While you’re trying to pay down debt, stop dining out and start cooking at home.
 Quit destructive habits like smoking if you can – or at least cut down.

 Take a close look at your grocery budget, too.
 If you’re spending a lot of money on food each month, focusing on cheap and easy meals for a while can help you cut back.
 Also, look at your “discretionary bills,” and consider cutting them out of your life.
 If you’re paying a lot for cable television, smartphones, entertainment, or subscriptions, it can pay off to cancel those services while you focus on paying off debt.